olakara/olakara.github.io/about/index.md

 This is a static site powered by Jekyll.
 The design was done by me and the theme is freely available on [Github](https://github.com/olakara/JekyllMetro).
 I have used Bootstrap, jQuery, icons from Metro Studio of Syncfusion and Github for hosting the site.

 Technicals apart, this is my personal site where I plan to pen down my thoughts, technical experiences that I would like to share.
-But, the content and opinion that you see here are personal and not related to companies / clients i work with.
+But, the content and opnion that you see here are personal and not related to companies / clients i work with.
 And regarding the code you see there.. you may use it as per your discretion.

 ## About this Theme